 - slivered almonds

 The possibilities for variations of this cereal are limited only by your imagination and what you can find at hand.
 You might even add these garnishes in the last minute or so of cooking.
 After a breakfast of Magic Morning Mix, I’ve split firewood for hours and felt no need for lunch until 2 p.m.

 A commercially available cereal mix called Five Grain Cereal contains the main ingredients mine do and is marketed by Purcell Mountain Farms.
 I’ve seen Five Grain Cereal in the bulk food section of grocery stores and packaged with the other hot cereals.
 I don’t know the proportions they use, nor do I know if they add quick oats.
 They are also more likely to use flax flakes than flax seed as flakes are much easier on those with diverticulitis.

 Sounds delicious to me!
-Thanks go out to James for letting Outside Up North share his recipe and photo, and to his wife Susan for photo editing.
+Thanks go out to James for letting TNO share his recipe.
 Now, time to make up a shopping list…